Rechargeable Hearing Aids in 2020 [Ultimate Guide]

 All batteries (disposable or rechargeable), have some inherent dangers.

 If a child accidentally swallows a battery, you need to immediately head to the ER.
-Batteries could cause choking or chemical burns.
-Relatively speaking, silver-zinc batteries are less toxic than lithium-ion batteries, but any batteries could cause problems in the digestive tract.
+Batteries could cause choking or chemical burns and can cause problems in the digestive tract.
 Store hearing aids and batteries in a safe place away from children and pets.

 Lithium-ion batteries in consumer electronics have been reported to cause fires and explosions.
 A thin plastic sheet separates the anode and cathode terminals in these batteries.
 When this sheet fails, the battery can overheat.
 However, these batteries are safe when handled properly.